Inclusive Transit AI Assistant

 Sample Scripts

-I wrote multiple sample scripts to explore different conversational scenarios including:
+I wrote multiple sample scripts (click to read them) to explore different conversational scenarios including:

 • The onboarding accessibility questionnaire for new users.